vendee-gites

 The Catacombs

 Mortality is imminent at Paris' eeriest attraction.
-An underground quarry housing several million skeletons, most of which are under 200 years old, The Catacombs are an underground burial ground and skeletal showcase, not for the claustrophobic, the young or the faint of heart.
+A metro quarry, housing several million skeletons, many of which are under 400 years old.
+The Catacombs are an underground burial ground (tomb), not for the claustrophobic or for those of a sensitive disposition, the young or the faint of heart.

 Sacre Coeur